New Jersey Nursing Colleges, Degrees & Licenses

 When you click on a sponsoring school or program, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Those interested in a nursing career have some paths to choose from.
 Options include becoming a licensed vocational nurse (LVN), a registered nurse (RN), a licensed practical nurse (LPN), or an advanced practice registered nurse (APRN).
 Completing education beyond a four-year bachelor’s degree opens up still more opportunities in the nursing profession.
-Nursing professionals may go on to complete master’s (MSN) and doctoral degrees and, through this additional academic education as well as hands-on experience, become highly skilled practitioners, educators, and leaders working within specialized areas such as patient care, mental health, community wellness, and disease prevention.
+Nursing professionals may go on to complete master’s (MSN) and doctoral (DNP) degrees and, through this additional academic education as well as hands-on experience, become highly skilled practitioners, educators, and leaders working within specialized areas such as patient care, mental health, community wellness, and disease prevention.
 Those who hold advanced nursing degrees may ultimately fill roles with titles such as clinical nurse specialist, certified nurse midwife, psychiatric-mental health nurse practitioner, and pediatric primary care nurse practitioner.

-Despite its small geography, New Jersey offers many nursing education programs.
+Despite its relatively small geography, New Jersey offers many nursing education programs.
 Below is a guide featuring just a sampling of some of the top undergraduate and graduate nursing programs in New Jersey, along with salary expectations and licensing requirements for nursing careers in this state.

 Featured Online Nursing Programs